WaxOn/WaxOff

 MP3 Encoding Optional If Output is MP3 or Both, the normalized WAV is encoded using

 libmp3lameat the chosen CBR bitrate.
-A pre-encode brick-wall limiter at −2 dBTP prevents inter-sample peak violations after MP3 decode.
+A pre-encode brick-wall limiter sits 1 dB below the user's true-peak target as a margin for the inter-sample peak overshoot lossy decoders introduce, so the decoded MP3 stays under the same effective ceiling as the WAV output.
 MP3 is always encoded at 44.1 kHz regardless of the sample rate setting.
 The WAV is always written first; MP3 is derived from it.

 The waveform panel shows live phase labels while processing: Analyzing loudness… → Normalizing… → Encoding MP3…